 Balkan Social Science Review (BSSR) is established on behalf of the Faculty of Law in the University “Goce Delcev” in Stip, Republic of Macedonia.
 It is part of the Open Journal System, system with open access policy that is operated by the Goce Delchev University, Republic of North Macedonia.
 The University is the publisher of the journal.
-The journal is designed to encourage interest in all matters relating to law, political sciences, and sociology seen in the context of the Balkan, with an emphasis on matters of theory and on broad issues arising from the relationship of wider social science disciplines encouraging interdisciplinary approach in areas of relevance.
+The journal is designed to encourage interest in all matters relating to law, political sciences, and sociology seen in the context of the Balkan, with an emphasis on matters of theory and on broad issues arising from the relationship of wider social science disciplines encouraging interdisciplinary approach in areas of relevance, but it is also open for all other international scholars and their international and up-to date researches on social changes in the global world.

 The journal does not favor one over another approach, but rather encourages the use of appropriate social science approaches for the given topic or paper.
 The BSSR urges potential authors to consider a wide range of important policy discussions, arguments, practices, methodologies, and theories, in areas including: The main scope of this Journal is on several areas of Social Sciences.
 We encourage researches in: